nihr43/bgp-unnumbered/README.md

 *jan 2023*

-To enable development and testing independent of the physical network, a reproducable virtual environment is provided via `virtualenv.py`.
-This environment uses lxd virtual machines with point-to-point linux bridges behaving as virtual 'cables' between individual routers.
-Each leaf is programmatically connected to each spine.
+To enable development and regression testing independent of physical infrastructure, a reproducable virtual environment is provided via `virtualenv.py`.
+This tool creates the entire network from scratch, using lxd virtual machines as routers with point-to-point linux bridges behaving as virtual 'cables'.
+Each leaf is programmatically connected to each spine with a dedicated link.

 ```
 $ ./virtualenv.py -h